Examples in dependent theories: Directionality

 has four possibilities: finite / $\aleph_{0}$ ; $\lambda$; $\ded\lambda$; $2^{2^{\lambda}}$.

 This corresponds to small, medium, and large directionality (the last one happens when the theory has the independence property, see Observation \ref{obs:IPLarge}). \end{cor} \begin{problem} Suppose $T$ is interpretable in $T'$, and $T$ is large.
-Does this imply that $T'$ is large? \end{problem}
+Does this imply that $T'$ is large or at least not small? \end{problem}